 Time to take a closer look at the work of both teams and the intelligence they got from the A-3 system:The A-3 device

 The Post Office effort:The Post Office - Deutsche Reichspost was the organization responsible for telephone, telegraph and wireless communications in Germany.
 The Reichspostminister from 1937 to 1945 was Wilhelm Ohnesorge, a convinced National Socialist with close ties to Hitler.
 Ohnesorge was interested in the new radio technologies and was willing to fund research in decoding the A-3 device.
 How he came to know of the existence and use of this machine is not mentioned in any of the books I’ve read.

 The unit that handled this operation was the Forschungsstelle der Reichspost (Research Post of the Reichspost).
 After the initial decision was made, two factors made things relatively easy for the Post Office people.
 First was the fact that the Post Office already owned an A-3 device.
 The second factor was their gifted engineer Kurt Vetterlein who headed the effort to decode the A-3.
 After researching the A-3’s operating procedure, Vetterlein and his team were able to build equipment that decoded the conversations in real-time and carried out this mission from September 1941 till 1945.
-Each day a large number of calls were intercepted, usually up to 60 and never less than 30 (7).The equipment and the team were moved to Noordwijk in Holland where the reception was excellent.
+Each day a large number of calls were intercepted, usually up to 60 and never less than 30 (7).The equipment and the team were originally based in Noordwijk, Holland where the reception was excellent.
 However the threat of British commando raids in 1943 forced the German team to move inland to a more secure location near Eindhoven, Holland and in late 1944 because of the advancing Allied armies they returned to Germany.

 According to him the Post Office minister Ohnesorge distrusted the military and did not want to give them the transcripts of the intercepted communications.
 That was the reason for the Reichs Post-SD connection.
 Thost says that the address for Washington was Republic 2020.

 a).
 Between War Office ,London and British Army staff ,Washington.
 Most of the time the caller was Brigadier Leslie Dawes and in London Brigadier Owen Young.
 The discussions concerned British orders of American military equipment.
-Cover words were used for the items (‘grapefruits , ‘pineapples‘)b).
+Cover words were used for the items (‘grapefruits ‘, ‘pineapples‘)b).
 Between the Ministry of War Transport, London and British Shipping Mission, Washington.
 Talks concerned the allocation of shipping space.
 Theatres of war were referred to by cover name. (‘Arthur’s place’, ‘John’s place’)

 Cases include British Embassy, Washington to Foreign Office, London , Dutch Government, London to its representative in Washington, in one or two cases Soviet ambassador Maisky to Soviet ambassador in Washington.
 Also conversations between Eden in Washington and Churchill in London.e).
 Concerning economic matters.
 (Foreign Economic Administration , United Nations Relief and Rehabilitation Administration – UNRRA)

 The most interesting calls were of course those between Roosevelt and Churchill.
-Their conversation of 29 July 1943 alerted the Germans to the impending Italian surrender and allowed them to take swift measures against the Italian army.
+Their conversation of 29 July 1943 alerted the Germans to the impending Italian surrender and allowed them to take swift measures against the Italian army (8).

-Other top level people were also recorded: General Mark Clark, Lord Halifax, Averell Harriman and Harry Hopkins.Walter Schellenberg, head of SD foreign intelligence, was the recipient of the transcripts and he mentioned the Roosevelt-Churchill talks in his memoirs and in his postwar interrogations.
+Other top level officials were also recorded: General Mark Clark, Lord Halifax, Averell Harriman and Harry Hopkins.Walter Schellenberg, head of SD foreign intelligence, was the recipient of the transcripts and he mentioned the Roosevelt-Churchill talks in his memoirs and in his postwar interrogations.
 In ‘Report on interrogation of Walter Schellenberg 27 June- 12 July 1945’, p31 he said: